Home / Home Loans / Stamp duty calculator WA

 Visit the WA Government’s website for a full list of potential exemptions and their eligibility criteria.

-Any foreign persons purchasing residential property in WA must pay the relevant stamp duty as well as an additional duty of 7%.2 This applies whether they’re looking to buy a new home or an established home, and whether they plan on using it as a place of residence or an investment property.
+Yes.
+Foreign purchasers must pay an additional 7% foreign transfer duty on top of the standard stamp duty.6 This applies whether they’re looking to buy a new home or an established home, and whether they plan on using it as a place of residence or an investment property.

 Stephen has more than 30 years of experience in the financial services industry and holds a Certificate IV in Finance and Mortgage Broking.
 He’s also a member of both the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) and the Mortgage and Finance Association of Australia (MFAA).